KuanyshGitHub/Data-Science-Projects/_pages/about.md

 title: "About"
 permalink: /about/
 header:
-  image: "/images/"
 ---

 I'm Business Services Coordinator at largest oil & gas company in Kazakhstan.